hpcugent/vsc_user_docs/mkdocs/docs/HPC/crontab.md

 <pre><code>$ <b>crontab -e</b>
 </code></pre>

+!!!
+Warning
-**Warning**: **During maintenance it is possible that your crontab will be wiped.
-It is recommended to have a back-up of the content in your crontab.**
+    During maintenance it is possible that your crontab will be wiped.
+It is recommended to have a back-up of the content in your crontab.

 #### Example cron job script